opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 Properties

-:   There are some set up possibilities in the properties.
+:   There are some additional options to fine tune your QField project in the properties

 1. Lock geometries
 2. Set up the attachment default naming, please refer to the [Configurable picture path](../picture/#configurable-picture-path)